coreos/docs/os/adding-certificate-authorities.md

 # Custom certificate authorities

-CoreOS supports custom Certificate Authorities (CAs) in addition to the default list of trusted CAs.
+CoreOS Container Linux supports custom Certificate Authorities (CAs) in addition to the default list of trusted CAs.
 Adding your own CA allows you to:

 - Use a corporate wildcard certificate
 - Use your own CA to communicate with an installation of CoreUpdate